Mordekay15/thmost/README.md

 # THMOST

-Tool that helps to maintain or raplace COBOL legacy systems.
+Tool that helps to maintain or replace legacy systems.
 Fully automated approach with locally working LLM.

 ## How to Use
 0. Make sure that you have [python3](https://www.python.org/downloads/) and [Ollama](https://ollama.com/download).